PritK99/ML-Toolbox/supervised-learning/linear-models/perceptron/README.md

 1) `26` unigrams
 2) `26*26` bigrams
 3) `26*26*26` trigrams
-4) `1` feature indicating whether the name ends with a vowel.
+4) `1` feature indicating whether the name ends with a vowel or not
 5) `1` bias term

 For Indian names, some of typical female names end in vowels.
 We therefore include a binary feature indicating whether the last character is a vowel.
 This is an example of mixing knowledge with data.
 However, this is very specific to our dataset and may not generalize to names from other regions.
 We validate the importance of these features using the validation set.